The CFTC organization consists of the Commissioners, the offices of the Chairman, and the agency's operating units.

 The Commission consists of five Commissioners appointed by the President, with the advice and consent of the Senate, to serve staggered five-year terms.
 The President designates one of the Commissioners to serve as Chairman.
 No more than three Commissioners at any one time may be from the same political party.

 Clearing and Risk (DCR)

-The Division of Clearing and Risk oversees derivatives clearing organizations (DCOs) and other market participants in the clearing process, including futures commission merchants, swap dealers, major swap participants and large traders.
-It monitors the clearing of futures, options on futures, and swaps by DCOs, assesses DCO compliance with Commission regulations, and conducts risk assessment and surveillance.
+The Division of Clearing and Risk (DCR) oversees derivatives clearing organizations (DCOs) and other market participants in the clearing process.
+These include futures commission merchants, swap dealers, major swap participants, and large traders.
+DCR monitors the clearing of futures, options on futures, and swaps by DCOs, assesses DCO compliance with Commission regulations, and conducts risk assessment and surveillance.
 DCR also makes recommendations on DCO applications and eligibility, rule submissions, and which types of swaps should be cleared.